celestiaorg/docs/docs/nodes/itn-upgrade-node-bridge.md

 ## Description

-Update your Bridge node to the latest version release.
+Update your bridge node to the latest version release.
 You can find the latest version release [here](https://github.com/celestiaorg/celestia-node/releases).

 Update your full consensus node to the latest release.
 You can find the latest version release [here](https://github.com/celestiaorg/celestia-app/releases).
-Note that your Bridge node will not work without upgrading your full consensus node.
+Note that your bridge node will not work without upgrading your full consensus node.

 ## Directions